The Great Adventure (1918 film)

-The Great Adventure, also known as Her Great Adventure and Spring of the Year, is a 1918 American silent comedy-drama film directed by Alice Guy-Blaché, and starring Bessie Love.
+The Great Adventure, also known as Her Great Adventure and Spring of the Year is a 1918 American silent comedy-drama film directed by Alice Guy-Blaché, and starring Bessie Love.

 The film is preserved at the BFI National Archive.

 Production

 The film was made at Solax Studios in Fort Lee, New Jersey.

 Plot

-Rags (Love), has found local success and acclaim in her small town as an actress, but dreams of stardom on Broadway.
+Rags (Love) has found local success and acclaim in her small town as an actress, but dreams of stardom on Broadway.
 She and her aunt (Finch) go to New York, where she unsuccessfully looks for work in a Broadway chorus.
 On the advice of Billy Blake (Barnett), she holds up the producer of a Broadway show to get a job.
-The lead actor in the show, Sheen (Hall), likes Rags, but on a date together, he cannot ride a horse, paddle a canoe, or swim.
-Embarrassed, he leaves the Broadway show, allowing Billy to take over the male lead, and Rags to take over the female lead.
+The lead actor in the show, Sheen (Hall), likes Rags, but when they go on a date together, he struggles to ride a horse, paddle a canoe, or swim.
+Embarrassed, he leaves the Broadway show, allowing Billy to take over the male lead and Rags to take over the female lead.